Rasquachismo

-Rasquachismo is a theory developed by Chicano scholar Tomás Ybarra-Frausto to describe "an underdog perspective, a view from los de abajo" (from below) in working class Chicano communities which uses elements of "hybridization, juxtaposition, and integration" as a means of empowerment and resistance.
-Rasquachismo is commonly used to describe aesthetics present in the working class Chicano art and Mexican art movements which "make the most from the least."
-It has been described as a worldview, the "view of the underdog, which combines inventiveness with a survivalist attitude."
+Rasquachismo (also known as rascuachismo or rasquache/rascuache style) is a theory developed by Chicano scholar Tomás Ybarra-Frausto to describe "a perspective of the oppressed, a view from los de abajo" in working class Chicano communities that uses elements of "hybridization, juxtaposition and integration" as a means of empowerment and resistance.
+Rasquachismo is commonly used to describe the aesthetics present in working class Chicano art and Mexican art movements that "make the most from the least."
+It has been described as a worldview, the "view of the oppressed, which combines inventiveness with a survivalist attitude."
+Artists often represent experiences of their own life in the "barrio" or the experiences of being Mexican and Chicano.
+This art movement has also been defined by artists and scholar Amalia Mesa-Bains "as a survivalist irreverence ('based on sustaining elements of Mexican tradition and lived encounters in a hostile environment') that functioned as a vehicle of cultural continuity."

 Rasquachismo is rooted in the older term rasquache, which is the English form of the Spanish term rascuache, of Nahuatl origin.
 While the term was widely used as a classist slur, it has been reclaimed to highlight the creativity and uniqueness in Chicano and Mexican working-class communities.
 Beyond being simply frugal, the rasquache philosophy also involves inventing new uses for conventional objects.
 This may mean giving a new function to something that would conventionally be considered broken or otherwise 'useless.'

 Term

 Rasquachismo is rooted in the term rasquache, which is the English form of the Spanish term rascuache, of Nahuatl origin.
-The Spanish term has negative connotations in Mexico and Latin America, since it is used to describe anything lower class or impoverished.
+The Spanish term is used in Mexico, El Salvador and Honduras and has negative connotations, since it is used to describe anything lower class or impoverished.
 In this context, rasquache is used to mean "ghetto."
-Behavior such as reusing plastic utensils and zip lock bags could be described as "rasquache" in a negative way by people of upper classes.
+Behaviors such as reusing plastic utensils and zip lock bags could be described as "rasquache" in a negative way by people of upper classes.
 Ybarra-Frausto coined the term rasquachismo in 1989.

+Development

+The Chicano movement began to develop in the 1960s, focusing primarily on the struggles and identity of Mexican-Americans.
+This allowed Chicano art to also begin in the 1960s, when artists used different media to highlight the social and cultural aspects of being Mexican-American.
+This movement became a form of resistance for Chicanos to represent themselves in a political and social climate that directly attacked Latinos.

+According to Ybarra-Frausto, rasquachismo codifies all Chicano cultural production, including theater, literature and plastic arts.
+The scholar notes that although Mexican vernacular rasquache traditions influence Chicano art, the rasquachismo that has evolved in the United States presents a "bicultural sensibility."
+The central themes of Chicano art include identity, religion, immigration, racism and classism.
+Chicano art tends to be political as it can critique the American government and society, functioning as a form of protest where vibrant colors are combined with the attitude and elements of rasquachismo.